 Unusually shaped bottles or those treasured for their expensive contents, like imported gin or whiskey were embellished for domestic display or later, sold to tourists.
 There are a few of these at the Pretoria University, and in private collections in South Africa.

-Like those in the 1890’s, the surfaces of sticks (and bottles) from the 1950’s onwards were restyled with woven wire creating bright psychedelic designs.
-Crafters began at the lip of the bottle working downwards.
+Like those in the 1890’s, the shaft of sticks, staffs and clubs from the 1950’s onwards were restyled with woven wire to create bright psychedelic designs.
+Crafters began covering bottles, starting at the lip and working downwards.
 Floating wefts fashioned horizontal coloured stripes, diagonals and Chevron patterns that either disrupt or conform to the shape of the bottle.
-The weave varies in complexity according to the visual talent of the artisan, his level of proficiency and the execution of design.
-Some designs were influenced by beadwork imparting flashes of white detail at intervals, indicative of beadwork from the lower Drakensburg.
+The weave varies in complexity according to his region of origin, the visual talent of the artisan, his level of proficiency and the execution of design.
+Some designs were influenced by beadwork imparting flashes of white detail at intervals, indicative of the bead work from the lower Drakensburg.

 The pattern on the bottom contrasts that of the bottles sides, resembling a helix as wires are drawn in to the centre and finished off.
 The entire effect enervates common place objects to one reflective of the clash of cultures.
 Distinctive today, these decorative items add impetus to a vibrant discourse on the visual history of the Zulu people, forging a new identity and character for the Zulu migrant worker.